 The Secretary of State argues, however, that the suit implicates the State's ownership of land in a manner that takes it outside the Ex parte Young exception, as in Idaho v.
 Coeur d'Alene Tribe of Idaho.
-In Coeur d'Alene, the Supreme Court held that a claim to the ownership of submerged waters brought against the State is barred by the Eleventh Amendment, even though no damages were sought.
-The Court emphasized that the requested declaration would strip the State of its jurisdiction and regulatory control over the lands.
-The Court also noted that state control over submerged lands was a special incident of sovereignty with deep historical roots.
-In the court also sovereignty with deep historical roots.
+19 In Coeur d'Alene the Supreme Court held that a claim to the ownership of submerged waters brought against the state is barred by the Eleventh Amendment, even though no damages were sought.
+The Court emphasized that the requested declaration would strip the state of its jurisdiction and regulatory control over the lands.
+20 The Court also noted that state control over submerged lands was a special incident of sovereignty with deep historical roots.
+21

-We are not persuaded that Coeur d'Alene controls here.
-The Supreme Court relied on two interrelated factors: First, the Court noted that the Eleventh Amendment bars a quiet title action in federal court absent the State's consent.22 The Tribe claimed ownership and exclusive occupancy of the lands and was seeking invalidation of all state laws regulating the land.
+We are not persuaded Coeur d'Alene controls here.
+The Supreme Court relied on two interrelated factors: First, the Court noted that the Eleventh Amendment bars a quiet title action in federal court absent the state's consent.
+The tribe claimed ownership and exclusive occupancy of the lands and was seeking invalidation of all state laws regulating the land.
 It conceded that its suit was the functional equivalent of a quiet title action.
-Second, the Court emphasized that the relief sought would have been an affront to the State's sovereignty.
-Because the Tribe was a distinct sovereign, not only would quieting title in the Tribe divest the State of ownership over the land, it would strip the State of all of its jurisdiction and power over the land.23
+Second, the

-19 521 U.S. 261 (1997).
+&lt;sup>19 521 U.S. 261 (1997).